 spreads its legs like a suburban cowboy,

-In the third line of the stanza the speaker adds the word “levers.”
+In the third line of the stanza, the speaker adds the word “levers.”
 This relates back to the mechanical image of the “piston” in the first line.
-The speaker clearly sees the bird as possessing some kind of structured movements.
+The speaker clearly sees the bird as possessing some kind of structured movement.
 It is well-tuned and adapted to its life, like a machine.

 Next, the speaker goes on to define for the reader what kind of bird this is.
 He says that it is “related to the ibis” and is seen as being “exotic.”
-The exotic nature of these birds comes form the fact that they seem to have just appeared from nowhere.
-They have made their home amongst the speaker’s own, but were not “named” until they appeared.
-There is not record of what they are or where they have come from.
-The range of the hadedah ibis is large.
+The exotic nature of these birds comes from the fact that they seem to have just appeared from nowhere.
+They have made their home amongst the speaker’s own but were not “named” until they appeared.
+There is no record of what they are or where they have come from.
+The range of the Hadedah ibis is large.
 It can be found throughout the countryside and within the city limits.
 One would encounter it no matter where they went.

-The speaker says that up until this point the most that he his listeners “have said” in regards to the hadedah ibis is that they,
+The speaker says that up until this point, the most that the listeners “have said” in regards to the Hadedah ibis is that they,

 […]were omens and make a very loud, uncivilized noise